History of Russia: Era of Putin

+On 4 December 2011, elections to the State Duma were held, as a result of which United Russia won for the third time in a row.
+The official voting results caused significant protests in the country; a number of political scientists and journalists noted various falsifications on election day.
+In 2012, according to another pre-election agreement, a "castling" took place; Putin again became president and Dmitry Medvedev took over as chairman of the government, after which the protests acquired an anti-Putin orientation, but soon began to decline.

-Since 2015, Russia has been conducting military intervention in Syria in support of the Bashar al-Assad regime, against ISIS and the Syrian opposition.
+Since 2015, Russia has been conducting military intervention in Syria in support of the Bashar al-Assad regime.

-In 2018, the FIFA World Cup was held in Russia.
-Vladimir Putin was re-elected for a fourth presidential term.
+In 2018, Putin was re-elected for a fourth presidential term.

-In 2022, Russia launched an invasion of Ukraine, which was denounced by NATO and the European Union.
+In 2022, Russia launched the invasion of Ukraine, which was denounced by NATO and the European Union.
 They aided Ukraine and imposed massive International sanctions during the 2022 Russian invasion of Ukraine.
 A leading banker in Moscow said the damage might take a decade to recover, as half of its international trade has been lost.
 Despite international opposition, Russia officially annexed the Donetsk People's Republic and the Luhansk People's Republic, along with most of the Kherson and Zaporizhzhia Oblasts on 30 September.
-According to the United Nations, Russia has committed war crimes during the invasion of Ukraine.
+The United Nations have reported that Russia has committed war crimes during the invasion.

+In March 2023, Russia adopted a Eurasianist, anti-Western foreign policy strategy detailed in a document approved by Putin.
+The document defined Russia as a "unique country-civilization and a vast Eurasian and Euro-Pacific power" that seeks to create a "Greater Eurasian Partnership" by pursuing close relations with China, India, countries of the Islamic World and rest of the Global South (Latin America and sub-Saharan Africa).
+On 23 June 2023, the Wagner Group, a Russian paramilitary organization led by Yevgeny Prigozhin, rebelled against the government.
+As of August 2023, the total number of Russian and Ukrainian soldiers killed or wounded during the Russian invasion of Ukraine was nearly 500,000.